m8pple/arch2-2016-cw/README.md

 simulator and your test-suite, and indeed _any_ simulator and test-suite.

-Your submitted code will consist of a zip file (or .tar.gz, if you are that way inclined), containing the original directory structure and files, as well as the files that you have contributed.
+Your submitted code will consist of a zip file, containing the original directory structure and files, as well as the files that you have contributed.
 The two key things you will be adding are:

  - `src/[your_login]/mips_cpu.c` or `mips_cpu.cpp`